Resource created by M&S Company Archive.

-- The questionnaire that Simon Marks completed when he was 16 asks about 'favourite painters, pictures, actors, plays and musical compositions' among other things.
+- A questionnaire that Simon Marks completed when he was 16 asks about 'favourite painters, pictures, actors, plays and musical compositions' among other things.
 Are these questions relevant to you today?
 What could they be replaced with to bring the questionnaire up to date?

 - Simon Marks made M&S the famous high street business that it is today.
 What does M&S represent to you, and how is this different from your opinion of other high street shops?

 - Compare the photos of Eastbourne Penny Bazaar in 1924 and Bradford store in 1930.
 What differences can you see?
 How have Simon Marks' improvements been made?

 - What can large companies do for the communities around them?
 If it was your business how would you use your influence to support the local area?

 - What can you do to make a positive change for other people?
 It could be something at home, school or in your community.
 Think big and small, then refine your list to things you could achieve in the next 6 months.

 - There are lots of different types of business.
 Find out more about business structures (such as sole traders, limited companies etc), and list the main features of each and the differences between them.
 The Supporting Links in 'Resources' might help.

 - Set up a real-life trading enterprise in your class, competing in teams to see which is the most successful.
 Ask your teacher for help or try one of the Supporting Links for ideas.

 - Watch the 20 minute video 'Let's Teach Kids to be Entrepreneurs' (see Supporting Links) then give a five minute presentation to your class summarising its main messages

 - Play the interactive game Be a Victorian Millionaire Now! on My Learning - imagine you are the textile manufacturer and entrepreneur Benjamin Gott, solve business problems and make money by taking risks.